-Until recently, nootropics have managed to stay under the radar as Silicon Valley’s best kept secret, the fuel of biohackers and the breakfast of power athletes, detailed on blogs and message boards but shuttered from the mainstream’s spotlight.
+Until recently, nootropics have managed to stay under the radar as Silicon Valley’s best-kept secret, the fuel of biohackers and the breakfast of power athletes, detailed on blogs and message boards but shuttered from the mainstream’s spotlight.

 Now, as the category explodes with new entrants, there are more nootropics brands than ever fighting to win eyeballs and wallet share.
 We’ve been taking nootropics long before Bradley Cooper’s character popularized a “limitless” pill in 2011, and we’ve tested every notable nootropic ingredient and product on the market.
 It’s never been a more important time to debunk some common myths about nootropics as well as review our preferred brand, Thesis.

-All nootropics products are not made equal; choose wisely.
+According to Nootropicology’s review of Mind Lab Pro, all nootropics products are not made equal; choose wisely.

 Myth: Nootropics help you access 100% of your brain.

 Fact: You already use close to 100% of your brain every day, even when you are sleeping.
 While there is no magic pill that unlocks access to untapped parts of your brain, nootropics are supplements that can impact how your brain functions, including boosting your focus, memory, motivation, and energy.

 Myth: Nootropics make you smarter.